FengyuGuo/ElasticFusionRos/README.md

+add ros support into Elastic Fusion

+usage:

+-color <color_topic> specify the ros topic of color image from rgbd camera. only bgr8 and rgb8 encoding is supported -depth <depth_topic> specify the ros topic of depth image from rgbd camera. only mono16 encoding is supported

 # ElasticFusion #

 Real-time dense visual SLAM system capable of capturing comprehensive dense globally consistent surfel-based maps of room scale environments explored using an RGB-D camera.